 Problem Possible Cause - Solution I cannot obtain high speed Bluetooth data transfer.
 To obtain high speed Bluetooth data transfer take into account the following: To achieve high speed transfer speeds, both devices must support high speed data transfer (i.e both the computer and the Bluetooth compatible device you are connecting to).
 Check your Bluetooth compatible device's documentation to confirm it supports high speed data transfer, and for configuration information.
 The computer is off (or in Sleep Mode) but powered by the AC/DC adapter plugged in to a working outlet, or by battery with a capacity above 20%.
-I have plugged a device into the powered USB port in order to charge it, but the device is not charging.
-The port is not powered on.
-Toggle power to the port using the Fn + power button combination.
+I have plugged a device into the powered USB port in order to charge it, but the device is not charging. button combination.
 This function may not work with certain external USB compliant devices (check your device's documentation).
-If this is the case, power the computer on and connect the external USB device in order to charge it.
-Note that this function is designed to help charge USB compliant devices, but is not designed to allow their operation.
-No sound can be heard through an HDMI connected display.
-You have not configured the HDMI audio output.
+If this is the case, power the computer on and No sound can be heard through an HDMI connected display.
+MI You have not configured the HDMI audio output.
 See "HDMI Audio Configuration" on page C - 33.
-The Sound Blaster audio controls don't work when the system is connected to an external display through an HDMI cable.
-Note that Sound Blaster Audio will be disabled when you are connecting to an external display through an HDMI connection.
-See "Sound Blaster Cinema EQ &amp; HDMI" on page C - 35 .
+The Sound Blaster audio controls don't work when the system is connected to an external display through an HDMI cable. external display through an HDMI connection.
+See "Sound Blaster Audio &

 Problem Possible Cause - Solution I have connected a Bluetooth Mouse but it loses the Bluetooth connection and no longer responds after a short period of inactivity.
 This is an issue with this mouse model and the Intel Wireless 7260 WLAN and Bluetooth combo module series.
 To resolve this issue do the following: Go to the Device Manager control panel in Windows.
 Click the arrow alongside Bluetooth to expand the menu if required.
 Double-click Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter.
 Click the Power Management tab.
-Make sure that the tickbox alongside "allow the computer to turn off this device to save power" doesn't have a tick alongside it.
+Make sure that the check box alongside "allow the computer to turn off this device to save power" doesn't have a check alongside it.
 Click OK and close the control panel.